Jaynabergman/WETO_ddRAD/03_Reference_genome_alignment/02_Align_to_reference_genome.md

 ## Background
 After the reference genome is indexed, we will use the program **BWA** to align the reads to the reference genome. **BWA mem** is the algorithm to use when you have paired-end Illumina data.

 When using **BWA mem** the read alignments come out in the order that they are listed in the Fastq file.
 Therefore we want to sort the mapped alignments.
-We will use the program **Samtools** to sort the SAM files into a *coordinate-ordered* format which means that the alignments will be sorted by how they apppear in the reference genome.
-This will also then convert the SAM files to BAM format (BAM is the compressed binary form of SAM).
+We will use the program **Samtools** to sort the SAM files into a *coordinate-ordered* format which means that the alignments will be sorted by how they apppear in the reference genome. **Samtools** will also convert the SAM files to BAM format (BAM is the compressed binary form of SAM).

 This script is written as the outputs from **BWA mem** being piped directly into **samtools** using `|`.
 This means that the SAM file from **BWA mem** dosen't have to be saved which saves memory space.